SauravPahadia/SauravBlog/_posts/2020-04-06-notes-on-mimetic-theory.md

 In Antifragile, Taleb discusses how humans _"consider the biggest object of any kind that we have seen in our lives or hear about as the largest item that can possibly exist"_ - a phenomenon he calls _the Lucretius problem_.

-In a similar fashion, if students end up desiring the same career path as their social graph, they won't comprehend that any other career possibility can exist for them.
+In a similar fashion, if students end up desiring the same career path as their social graph, they won't fully comprehend/pursue other career possibilities that could exist for them.
 In that way, we underestimate the "opportunity space" of the world.
 The # of opportunities outside our social graph is actually far greater than the opportunities inside our social graph.

 ---